mainmatter/mainmatter.com/src/posts/2024-01-10-ember-guides-fr-git-automation.md

 ```

 ℹ️ The first argument of `fs.readFileSync` is a relative path. `list.diff` is
 like `./list.diff`.
-Also, note that `./` is not the location of `catchup.mjs`
+Also, note that `./` is not the location of the
-script but it’s from where we are running the script.
-It means that if we are at
+`catchup.mjs` script, but it’s from where we are running the script.
+It means
-the root of the `ember-fr-guides-source` folder then we use the command
+that if we are at the root of the `ember-fr-guides-source` folder and we use the
-`node scripts/catchup.mjs` from there, then `./` is exactly where we are: the
+command `node scripts/catchup.mjs` from there, then `./` is exactly where we
-root of the `ember-fr-guides-source` folder.
-Here, the filename is `./list.diff`
+are: the root of the `ember-fr-guides-source` folder.
+Here, the filename is
-because we generated it at the root of the repository.
+`./list.diff` because we generated it at the root of the repository.

-The content of `list.diff` contains one line per file name, using a
+The content of `list.diff` contains one line per file name: using a
 [`split`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/split)
 by line breakers then filtering potential empty values is enough to create our
 array.